DataFire/Integrations/integrations/generated/paylocity/README.md

     * doNotApplyAdministrativePeriod `boolean`: Applicable only for HR Enhanced clients and Benefit Classes with ACA Employment Type of Full Time.
     * isMeasureAcaEligibility `boolean`: Only valid for HR Enhanced clients and Benefit Classes that are ACA Employment Type of Full Time.
   * birthDate `string`: Employee birthdate.
 Common formats include *MM-DD-CCYY*, *CCYY-MM-DD*.
+  * companyFEIN `string`: Company FEIN as defined in Web Pay, applicable with GET requests only.<br  /> Max length: 20
   * companyName `string`: Company name as defined in Web Pay, applicable with GET requests only.<br  /> Max length: 50
+  * currency `string`: Employee is paid in this currency. <br  />Max length: 30
   * customBooleanFields `array`: Up to 8 custom fields of boolean (checkbox) type value.
     * items `object`
       * category **required** `string` (values: PayrollAndHR): The custom field category.
 Acceptable value is 'PayrollAndHR'.